RootShell-coder/Person-detector/README.md

 done
 ```

-In response, we get a JSON that can already be partically and sort photos
+In response, we receive a JSON that can already be partially used to sort photos